jonathanjthomas/PestDetect/README.md

 5. Scan the QR code using the Expo go app on your phone or use an emulator

 Instruction to deploy on Production:
+Prior to this eas will need to be Setup on the machine.
+Follow the instructions [here](https://docs.expo.dev/build/setup/) to configure eas.

 1. Clone the repository
 2. Navigate to the pest-detect-app directory
 3. Run `eas build`